 To create your account by associating it with one of the 3rd party providers click on the box with the icon of the service you want to use.
 You will be directed to the OAuth page for that particular provider.

 When you are done signing in with your provider you will be directed back to Nexosis in order to finish adding your account details.
 A few details are filled in for you based on your provider’s supplied account information.
-You can modify these
+You can modify all but your email address.